Nina-Mainusch/ADA_website/index.md

 <h2>The spacial dimension</h2>

 There are plenty of spacial factors that can determine how many friends you have.
 Do you live in a rural or urban area?
 How well are the people in general connected at your place of residence?

+**Are inhabitants of urban cities more likely to have friends than inhabitants of rural areas?**

 We will start with investigating whether inhabitants of urban cities are more likely to have friends than inhabitants of rural areas.
 In order to do so, we have to define what a city is.
 The [UN Statistical Commission](https://blogs.worldbank.org/sustainablecities/how-do-we-define-cities-towns-and-rural-areas) endorsed the Degree of Urbanization stating that cities are settlements which have a population of at least 50,000 inhabitants in contiguous dense grid cells ($>1,500$ inhabitants per $km^2$).

-**US citizens**:

-**Non-US citizens**:

-TODO interpret:
-Interpreting these results we see that XXX
+Applying this criteria, we are left with 1256 non-US cities and XXX US cities.
+The next step is to compute whether a citizen lives in a city, which we will do by checking the distance to all cities of the home country of the user.
+Intuitively, the user lives in a city if the distance to at least on of them is smaller than the expansion of the respective city.
+Afterwards, we can compute the amount of friends per urban and rural user.
+For the **Non-US citizens** we get the following results

+{% include urban_rural_friends_non_US.html %}

+First, we can observe that in general more people live in rural areas than in cities.

+Let's check whether the results for **US citizens** are similar.

+{% include urban_rural_friends_non_US.html %}

 --------------------------------------